ChRe777/CleanCode/README.md

 Write an open, extensional, flexible API.

-If you have coders after they are must write in you style other the code does not work.
+If you have follower coders after you, they are must write in youe style.
+Otherwise the software should does not work.
+Have an internal code and a public API.
 Write a good documentation.
 The best way to teach is giving very good example.
 Not only simple examples (like MDNs of languages or frameworks) but real and good pratical examples.
 Show the write how you wrote proper code